What is an Atrial Septal Defect or ASD?

 - Lung infections such as pneumonia

 Genetics and environmental factors usually play a role in congenital heart defects.
-Some conditions during pregnancy may confer high risk for heart defects, these conditions include:
+Some conditions during pregnancy may confer high risk for heart defects,

 - Right-sided heart failure